Homotopical resolutions associated to deformable adjunctions: Introduction

 \section{Introduction}

-The two-sided bar construction is closely related to the ``derived completion'' associated to an adjunction $F \colon \aC \rightleftarrows \aD \colon G$.
-Here the completion is computed by the cosimplicial cobar construction associated to the comonad $FG$.
-Such a bar construction is also related to the constructions that come up in the definition of Quillen homology and in working with Goodwillie calculus, notably for the derivatives of the identity.

-In these contexts the categories $\aC$ and $\aD$ are \emph{homotopical}: i.e., equipped with some well-behaved notion of weak equivalence.
+Bar and cobar resolutions are ubiquitous in modern homotopy theory.
+For instance, completions of spaces and spectra with respect to homology theories and free resolutions of operadic algebras are examples of this kind of construction.
+Formally, these bar or cobar constructions are associated to the monad or comonad of an adjunction $F \colon \aC \rightleftarrows \aD \colon G$.
+Typically, the categories $\aC$ and $\aD$ are \emph{homotopical}: equipped with some well-behaved notion of weak equivalence.
 Even in the best cases, e.g., supposing that $F \dashv G$ is a simplicial Quillen adjunction between combinatorial simplicial model categories, an immediate problem that arises is that the comonad $FG$ is not homotopically well-behaved.
 Restricting $G$ to the fibrant-cofibrant objects of $\aD$ does not help, as there is no reason for their images to be cofibrant; hence, the composite $FG$ will not preserve weak equivalences in general.
-The standard solution is to replace $F$ and $G$ by their point-set derived functors $FQ$ and $GR$, where $Q$ and $R$ denote cofibrant and fibrant replacement functors on $\aC$ and $\aD$ respectively.
+One could replace $F$ and $G$ by their point-set derived functors $FQ$ and $GR$, where $Q$ and $R$ denote cofibrant and fibrant replacement functors on $\aC$ and $\aD$ respectively.
 But now the endofunctor $FQGR$ is not obviously a comonad and so the cobar construction gives a cosimplicial object only up to homotopy.
+(The dual problem arises for the bar construction.)